A secure URI generation and validation library

 This library creates a hash from one or more URL parts.
 That means, that the URL is only valid if the given signature matches the current signature.
 Like any other hash event (for example, hashing passwords), this is considered quite secure.
 For a signed URL to be truly secure, the developer must ensure that (when receiving a request) a check is made as to whether a hash check is required and / or whether the submitted signature is correct.
 In other words, if the user has the ability to retrieve a URL without a signature, the best hashing algorithm will not work.

-- ...you are unsure whether the processing part of the request (e.g., the controller) can check the hash at any time.
+- ...you are not 100% sure whether the processing part of the request (e.g., the controller) can check the hash at any time.

 - ...your goal is to prevent the distribution of URLs to unauthorized persons (that is not the purpose of this library!)